 When we started Future Startup, our initial target customer was startup companies and SMEs.
-The logic behind the decision was simple enough and perfectly made sense while making: we used to report, predominantly at that time, about startups and tech so we should pursue them as clients as well.
+The logic behind the decision was simple and perfectly made sense while making: we used to report, predominantly at that time, about startups and tech so we should pursue them as clients as well.

 After trying for a couple of months, we found out that despite having excellent access as well as a seeming product-market fit, things were taking an unusually long time to happen.
 We were failing to close deals, and a few deals that we managed to close came out too small to pursue.

-Please note that this is a mere analogy and there are plenty of examples where companies are going big serving small startups and SMEs.
+Please note that this is a mere analogy and there are plenty of examples where companies are going big and serving small startups and SMEs.
 But it is challenging to build a brand for price sensitive market.
-Even when you aim to build a sustainable brand in a price sensitive market, you should focus heavily on giving more to your customers, and this ‘more’ should be visible to everyone.
+Even when you aim to build a sustainable brand in a price-sensitive market, you should focus heavily on giving more to your customers, and this ‘more’ should be visible to everyone.

 You may ask how this above analogy fits into our today’s discussion which is Symphony, Theory Of Disruptive Innovation, Poor Man’s Phone Image, and Symphony’s Risk.
 Let’s take a closer look at Symphony’s business.